babashka/fs/doc/ai/adr/0002-node-parity-divergences.md

 self-copy on the JVM but walked on Node.
 Symlink-aliased self-copy is rare and both produce a correct tree.

-## same-file? on a missing path - accepted

-The cljs branch catches and returns `false` when a path does not exist; the JVM `isSameFile` throws.
-This follows the cljs predicate convention across the port (`exists?`, `directory?`, `regular-file?`, `sym-link?` all catch and return `false` rather than throw), so `same-file?` is consistent with its neighbors.

 ## Write precision is millisecond - accepted

 File times are read as BigInt nanoseconds but written through `utimesSync`, which